Research and Publications

 The majority of the film shows alpaca, llama and sheep at the model farm, but also Professor Barker inspecting the herd and talking with men.

-This film was discovered in ULITA – an Archive of International Textiles in 2016, and was digitised in 2017.
+This film was discovered in the collection in 2016, and was digitised in 2017.

-There are photographs related to the film in the Archive of the Department of Textile Industries in ULITA, and the Barker Archive in Leeds University Library’s Special Collections MS1565.
+There are photographs related to the film in the Archive of the Department of Textile Industries (now part of the University Archive), and the Aldred Barker Archive in Leeds University Library’s Special Collections MS1565.

 Catalogue ref: ULITA2017.280